embark-framework/embark-site/source/_posts/2019-03-11-upgrading-to-embark-4.md

 Secondly, we need to update the "magic" contract imports.
 These will need to change from

-Third one, there used to be `"Embark/web3"`, but we removed it.
-Don't worry, we are not removing web3 support, far from it.
-We actually just got rid of that useless import that didn't do much.
-All you have to do is use the global `web3` object that is avilable everywhere in the Dapp.
+Thirdly, there used to be `import web3 from "Embark/web3"`, but it has been removed in Embark 4 in favor of using a global Web3 object.
+Don't worry, Embark is not removing web3 support, far from it.
+We actually just got rid of an import that did not provide a lot of benefit.
+In Embark 4, the global `web3` object is now available everywhere in the Dapp.

 Then, you can move your Embark files and configs inside a project created by the pipeline of your choice.